ExLibrisGroupCloudApps/Fine-Fees-Currency-Converter/README.md

-# Fine-Fees-Currency-Converter
+# fine-fees-currency-converter
-This app can be used for convenient conversion of fulfillment fines and fees from one currency to another.
-The app can convert user’s specific fees or the full owed balance from the institution’s default currency to any currency that has been configured
+ Cloud App for converting patron fees currency from Alma

+Please use GitHub issues to report defects, ask questions, or suggest enhancements.